trinv1/EchoChamber/StudyProtocol.md

 * Data is captured once per week at a consistent time
 * Duration of each capture: 1 minute per account
 * Screenshots are saved and timestamped automatically

+**PHASE 2: Experimental Intervention: Gender Assignment**

+* Profile gender set to `Male` for boyuser112
+* Profile gender set to `Female` for girluser112

+This isolates gender as the only new informational signal to the recommender model.